 Photo and other gear recommendations

 All the villages are very cramped and you will certainly need a wide-angle lens - the wider the better.
-The 17-35 zoom lens (on a film camera; its digital equivalent is the AF-S Zoom-Nikkor ED 12-24mm f/4G IF DX) or similar would be indispensable and ideal.
-Tripod is a must as in many situations you will be shooting at f/16 to get deep DOF (depth-of-field), which will require to use slower shutter speeds.
+A 17-35 zoom lens (on a film/full frame camera) or similar would be indispensable and ideal.
+Tripod is a must as in many situations you will be shooting at f/16 to get deep depth of field, which will require to use slower shutter speeds.
 Make sure you have sufficient recording media (digital or film) as neither slide film nor CF cards can be purchased in the area.

 Any foreign national traveling to Huizhou area needs to have an "Alien's Travel Permit （外国人旅行证）".
 The permit can only be obtained in the Police Department of The County Seat of Yi County （黟县县城） and costs RMB50.
 You do not need any special documents or qualifications - all you have to produce is your passport and, of course, cash.
 This permit is supposed to be obtained by your travel agency in advance if you travel with a group.
 Make sure that they validate the Permit for both Hongcun and Xidi; also ask to make it valid for the number of days you plan to stay in the area.

 Make sure you use all services directly from those who provide them.
 If you ask a third person to arrange, say, your accommodation, that person is going to get a kick-back thus increasing your price.

 Additional information on and more photographs of Huizhou can be found in this essay.

 It might be a good idea to visit The Yellow Mountain（黄山, only about 40 miles away from Huizhou) during the same trip.

 UPDATE - February 2009